 History of the Friedlander Shield

 The Shield was presented by the Friedlander family in December 1944 in memory of their son and brother, Cecil Arnold, the first of our Wynberg Old Boys to lose his life in action during World War II.
 First contested in 1945 between the four original School houses, 2020 sees the 75th Friedlander Shield competition between the eight houses of Wynberg across our four pillars: Academics, Sport, Culture and Service.

 Cecil, son of Alfred and Margaret Friedlander, matriculated in 1928.
 Graduating from UCT with a B.A.
 LLB, he was called to the Bar in Cape Town, served his Articles of Clerkship and was admitted as an Attorney.
 When war broke out he enlisted in the artillery but later transferred to the South African Naval Forces as an Able Seaman.
 Volunteering for service craft, he was sent to the Mediterranean and posted to HMSAS (His Majesty’s South African Ship) Southern Floe, going down with her when she [was lost, presumably to a mine, … the ship being blown from the water near Tobruk on the night*] of 10 February 1941.

-The Friedlander Shield was presented in Cecil’s memory by his family in December 1944.
-Cecil was the brother of late Old Boy Richard “Dick” Friedlander, who like their father Alfred, served as chairman of the School Board of Governors and as Mayor of Cape Town.
-The Friedlander family were cousins to Arnold Lorie, the first headmaster of the independent Wynberg Boys’ Junior School, after whom Lorie House is named.
+Cecil was the brother of the late Old Boy Alderman Richard “Dick” Friedlander, a former Mayor of Cape Town, who like their father Alfred, served as chairman of the School Board of Governors.
+The Friedlander family were cousins to Arnold Lorie, the first headmaster of the independent Wynberg Boys’ Junior School.

 * Source: www.defenceweb.co.za, Book Review, “Official History of the SANF during WW2”